kawrou/kawrou/README.md

 ## Hobbies & Other Interests
 - **Sports:** Basketball has always been my hobby.
 Picked up badminton more seriously through coaching sessions whilst teaching in Korea.
 - **Games:** Been a fan of RPGs like Final Fantasy since FF9 and also a big fan of Hideo Kojima (Metal Gear Solid series and Death Stranding).
+Finally started Zelda: Tears of the Kingdom.
 Got into board games during covid.
 Now amassed a large collection of them.
 Most replayed is probably _"Catan"_.
 Most recent additions are _"Ready, Set, Bet"_, _"Las Vegas"_, and _"Coffee Rush"_.
 - **Languages:** Despite growing up in a bilingual environment (Cantonese, English) and probably because of it, I was never good at European langauges growing up.
 However, one of the best skills I gained whilst living in Korea was studying and becoming conversational in Korean.
+Now I'm fascinated by etymology of words and phonetics.
 - **Photograpy:** Might come as no suprise that I love all things photography, from the histories of camera models and companies, to collecting cameras and analogue photography.
 Currently trying to curate photos taken with a large format camera for a photo book.
 - **Fashion:** Spent too much time reading about fabrics, origins of designs and the history of menswear.
 Really appreciate brands that think about how and where they produce their clothes and shedding light on artisnal techniques.
 I can talk about anything from classical menswear and good-year welted shoes to vintage workwear and milsurp to Goprcore.
 Current favourite British brands are Story MFG. and Studio Nicholson.
 Current favourite Japanese brands are Still By Hand, Old Joe and Sillage.

 If you want to contact me about my code, job opportunities, or anything else you can:
-- 👈 find my LinkedIn profile on the left
+- find my a link above to my LinkedIn profile
 - Open an issue on the repository you want to ask a question about
 <!--
 **kawrou/kawrou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.